cloudmesh-community/fa18-523-60/paper/paper.md

     db.students.insert_many(student)
 ```
 Retrieving documents is equally simple as creating them.
-A
+The
 *find_one()* method can be used to retrieve one document
 [@www-realpython].
 An implementation of this method is given
 in the following example.